osmosis-labs/docs/developing/dapps/get_started/README.md

 ---
-title: Contratcs & dApps on Osmosis
+title: Contracts & dApps on Osmosis
 ---
 # Building dApps on Osmosis